Stidner/api-docs/source/index.html.md

 ?>
 ```

-This is the "item" subobject, which basically is an array of items
-in a customer's order, and various related values.
-For example, if a
+This is the "item" subobject, which basically is an array of items in a customer's order, and various related values.
-customer bought 3 of the same coffee mug, and one bag of coffee from
-your store, you would use this object twice in the main "order" items
-array.
-Values:

 | Key name | Type | R/O/C | Description |
 |---|---|---|---|